-Convert PNG to AVIF — Transparency Preserved
+Convert PNG to AVIF — For Transparent, High-Resolution Asset Libraries

 Supported input formats